 - 1. Stop the vehicle.

-- 2. Shift the shift lever into PARK.
+- 2. Shift the transmission into PARK.

-- 3. Turn the ignition switch to the LOCK position.
+- 3. Turn the ignition switch to the LOCK/OFF position.

+- 4. Wait approximately 10 seconds.

-- 4. Restart the engine.
+- 5. Restart the engine.

-- 5. Shift the shift lever into the desired gear range and resume driving.
+- 6. Shift into the desired gear range.
+If the problem is no longer detected, the transmission will return to normal operation.

-NOTE: Even if the transmission can be reset, it is recommended that you visit a dealer at your earliest possible convenience.
-Your dealer has diagnostic equipment to determine if the problem could recur.
+NOTE: Even if the transmission can be reset, we recommend that you visit an authorized dealer at your earliest possible convenience.
+Your authorized dealer has diagnostic equipment to determine if the problem could recur.

-If the transmission cannot be reset, dealer service is required.
+If the transmission cannot be reset, authorized dealer service is required.